 Introduction

-the role of state courts as checks on partisan gerrymandering in the U.S. House of Representatives.
+The focus of this essay is the role of state courts as checks on partisan gerrymandering in the U.S. House of Representatives.
 State courts can become involved in the redistricting process in two ways: (1) when those with primary redistricting authority fail to enact a plan in a timely fashion, state courts can be forced to draw their own map, or (2) they can be the site of litigation challenging a (congressional) plan as a partisan gerrymander under provisions of the state’s own constitution (or for other violations of state law).
 In so doing, they may choose to be attentive to the map’s partisan consequences, or they may be required to do so because of specific provisions in the state’s constitution.
 To understand the role of state courts in redistricting, we must understand the institutional context that governs redistricting in each state.

 State legislatures are generally the body that redraws Congressional districts after decennial censuses.
 Following the 2020 census, in thirty-three of the forty-four states that required the drawing of congressional districts, the legislature had the primary responsibility for producing new maps.
 Political gerrymanders are most likely to occur when all aspects of the line-drawing process are controlled by a single political party.
-The vast bulk of these 33 states were under single-party control.
+The vast bulk of these thirty-three states were under single-party control.

 In states where congressional redistricting is not primarily under legislative control, some form of commission is used, and commissions may also be used as backup if there is not political agreement on a plan.
-Several states changed their constitutional provisions affecting redistricting after the 2010 cycle, with the key change involved taking redistricting out of the hands of the legislature and replacing the legislature with some form of commission.
+Several states changed their constitutional provisions affecting redistricting after the 2010 cycle.
+The key change involved taking redistricting out of the hands of the legislature and replacing the legislature with some form of commission.
 Commissions take a variety of forms, and some commissions can operate essentially as partisan bodies when members aligned with one party vote for plans almost entirely based on their projected advantage for that party, or when a tie-breaker member adopts a plan proposed by one side that can be regarded as a partisan gerrymander.

 Most states have provisions in their constitutions that guide the line-drawing process.
 These rules affect districting practices even in states where redistricting is out of the hands of the legislature or under divided control.
 Most often, we find state constitutions including references to “traditional redistricting criteria,” e.g., provisions that limit districts to a contiguous territory (thirty-four states), restrictions on political subdivision splits (thirty-one states), and requirements for compact districts (thirty-one states).
 Language is also found in some state constitutions prohibiting plans that unduly favor or disfavor a political party or a particular candidate, with several states adding such provisions recently concomitantly with changes in control over the redistricting process.
-But even when there was no explicit anti-gerrymandering provision in the state constitution, beginning with a Pennsylvania Supreme Court decision in 2018,, some state courts have begun to interpret older provisions of their state constitutions as implicitly prohibiting egregious gerrymandering—language that says elections shall be “free and equal,” “free and open simply “free,” or language regarding the “right to vote.”
+But even when there was no explicit anti-gerrymandering provision in the state constitution, beginning with a Pennsylvania Supreme Court decision in 2018,, some state courts have begun to interpret older provisions of their state constitutions as implicitly prohibiting egregious gerrymandering—language that says elections shall be “free and equal,” “free and open,” simply “free,” or language regarding the “right to vote.”